sairishigangarapu/RealEstatePredictor/README.md

 1. Open the frontend.
 2. Enter plot details (e.g., area, location, other available features).
 3. Submit the form to trigger a request to the backend.
-4. Get back the predicted price for the plot.
+4. Receive the predicted price for the plot.
-5. (Optional) View logs, evaluation metrics, or model outputs if integrated.
+5. *(Optional)* View logs, evaluation metrics, or model outputs if integrated.

 ---